This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Hamburg is a city of industry, of exchange, a Hanseatic powerhouse.
 Yet its position as a gateway between Germany and the rest of the world, alongside its financial success and prestige throughout much of German history, has made it a creative city, home to a rich musical and artistic heritage.

 Enter, then, the Elbphilharmonie – or ‘Elphi’ – an architectural, cultural and civic masterpiece by Herzog & de Meuron that dominates, and lifts, the city’s harbour and its image.
 Yes, it ran over budget and over schedule, but the fact remains that Hamburg believed in it and built it.
-Tickets are hard to come by.
+The acoustic is almost ‘digital’ in its clarity and tickets are hard to come by.

 Our tour also includes a daily session of talks and discussions about the evening’s performance.
 There are guided walks and visits to a further selection of Hamburg’s architecture and sites of musical heritage, but also plenty of free time for rest and preparation for the next event.